HaloZero/FEWD_Curriculum_24/Week_05_Intro_jQuery/10_arrays/README.md

 *	Introduce arrays as just a way to store collections of data.
 Then focus on the syntax over accessing individual elements of the array.
 Understanding the accessing of individual elements will come in more advanced material that includes for and while loops.

-*	This code alongs is in the console.
-The lab time exercise, carousel expects students to transfer what they learn into how it can be used to manipulate DOM.
+*	This code along is in the console.
+The carousel lab exercise expects students to transfer what they learn in the code along to manipulating DOM.